Watershed Resources

 • Use the right aquatic-friendly chemicals near water sources.
 See the Chemical Control of Aquatic Plants document for a list of products that are labeled for aquatic use.

-• Pick-Up-Poop (PUP): prevent pet wastes from getting into streams and ditches (Do we need to link to the program info?)
+• Pick-Up-Poop (PUP): prevent pet wastes from getting into streams and ditches.

 • Fix leaking automotive fluids—oil and antifreeze, —and don’t dump them.
 Clean up any spills up with absorbent materials.
 Recycling locations are available.